Waydroid¶

 The following terminal commands remove all data stored within the Android container.

-Launch a terminal emulator and run the following command:
+Launch a terminal emulator and run the following:

 sudo systemctl stop waydroid-container sudo rm -rf /usr/share/waydroid-extra /var/lib/waydroid ~/.local/share/waydroid ~/.local/share/applications/waydroid.*.desktop ~/.local/share/applications/Waydroid.desktop sudo apt remove libgbinder libgbinder1 libglibutil libglibutil1 libgbinder-dev libglibutil-dev python3-gbinder waydroid